eduMFA/eduMFA/doc/configuration/useridresolvers.rst

 user ID will not be noticed by eduMFA until the corresponding cache entry expires.

 Expired cache entries are *not* deleted from the user cache table automatically.
-Instead, the tool ``eduMFA-usercache-cleanup`` should be used to delete expired cache entries from the database, e.g. in a cronjob.
+Instead, the tool ``edumfa-usercache-cleanup`` should be used to delete expired cache entries from the database, e.g. in a cronjob.

 However, cache entries are removed at some defined events: